 Have you been feeling a little foggy lately?
-There are ways that you can boost your mental clarity, and Ginkgo biloba is one of the best.
+There are ways that you can boost your mental clarity, and Ginkgo biloba is one of the best natural aids.
 It is also one of the most well-known - mainly for its brain-boosting benefits.
 Adding it to your morning routine could improve your brain health.

 What is Ginkgo?

-Ginkgo refers to ginkgo biloba.
-Ginkgo biloba is a tree known to grow for hundreds of years.
+Ginkgo refers to ginkgo biloba, a tree known to grow for hundreds of years.
 The species is originally from China.
 It is now grown worldwide and its leaves have been harvested and used in Chinese medicine for centuries.

 Ginkgo biloba is referred to as a living fossil.
 It is the only survivor from a long line of ancient plants.
 The plant itself is unusually high in antioxidants, which can explain many of the benefits offered by ginkgo.

 A lot of studies have been done on ginkgo biloba.
-In one, ginkgo biloba was shown to reduce cognitive decline in patients with Alzheimer’s disease .
-The methods behind this aren’t currently known.
+Ginkgo biloba was shown to reduce cognitive decline in patients with Alzheimer’s disease .
 Scientists suspect that the antioxidants found in ginkgo are behind this effect.

-Ginkgo also enhances memory and overall mental functioning in older adults.
+Ginkgo also enhances memory and overall mental function in older adults.
 After supplementing ginkgo for 14 days, study participants were found to have an increased working memory .
-This makes it a valuable tool for those who rely on memorization for a task.
-It could help with learning or studying.
+This makes it a valuable tool as it can help with learning.

 Many studies show that ginkgo reduces cognitive decline in patients dealing with Alzheimer’s and dementia .
 However, newer studies are focusing on how ginkgo supports brain function in younger individuals.
 The implications regarding enhanced brain function in adults and young adults are promising.
 More studies continue to be done in this area.